DavGarcia/use-normalized-keys/docs/api.md

 ### useHoldSequence

-The all-in-one unified hook that combines progress tracking, smooth 60fps animations, and game events into a single optimized hook.
+The all-in-one unified hook that combines progress tracking, smooth 60fps animations, and interaction events into a single optimized hook.

 #### Signature